NetGovern/api-guidelines/docs/codes_and_errors.md

 | 500 Internal Server Error | A generic error indicating an unexpected server execution problem.
 Client retry may be sensible. | \<all\> |
 | 503 Service Unavailable | The server is temporarily unable to handle the request for a service. | \<all\> |

+## Errors

+The [`application/problem+json`](https://tools.ietf.org/html/rfc7807) MUST be used to communicate details about an error.

+Problem Detail is intended for use with the HTTP status codes 4xx and 5xx.
+Currently, you can check example [in Zalando docs](https://zalando.github.io/problem/schema.yaml).

+The RFC encourages problem types to be URI references pointing to the human-readable documentation, but we decided to follow [Zalando approach](https://opensource.zalando.com/restful-api-guidelines/#176).
+Thus, our problem types are not meant to be resolved and a valid format is: `/problems/unknown-location`.

+Batch/bulk error handling [is discussed here](patterns.md#Batch/bulk-operations).